Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 12. AP Environmental Science

-The AP Environmental Science exam measures your understanding of ideas, theories, concepts, and problems that arise from the interaction of humans and the environment.
-The course will teach you how to evaluate the risks associated with these issues as well as the advantages of potential alternatives.
+The AP Environmental Science exam measures your understanding of ideas, theories, concepts, and problems arising from human interaction and the environment.
+The course will teach you how to evaluate the risks associated with these issues and the advantages of potential alternatives.

 13. AP Physics